- SAP proposes that HANA has advantages in performance versus all other databases with a database that runs 100,000 times faster than any other.

 Introduction: How HANA Compares to Oracle

 *Note: This article was originally written in April of 2016, and it refers to some articles by SAP earlier than this.
-However, the article has been updated as of August of 2019, and it is applicable several years later.
+However, the article has been updated as of February 2020, and it is applicable several years later.

 The History of HANA

-SAP has promoted HANA has run far faster than any alternative database, and this principally means HANA vs. Oracle.
+SAP has promoted HANA and has run far faster than any alternative database, which principally means HANA vs. Oracle.

-This has been the logic that it has used for why SAP would not port new applications, like S/4 (SAP’s new ERP system) to Oracle. (as Oracle has the largest market share of supporting SAP applications, although SAP also is targeting IBM and SQL Server)
+This has been the logic used for why SAP would not port new applications, like S/4 (SAP’s new ERP system) to Oracle. (as Oracle has the largest market share of supporting SAP applications, although SAP also is targeting IBM and SQL Server)